Vox AC30 timeline

 October 1961: the AC30/4 is officially phased out.
 The Super Twin (separate amplifier and speaker cabinet or cabinets) is promoted, described as having "a special tone unit with extra controls at rear" = Top Boost.
 The pricelist of October '61 gives prices for two versions of the Super Twin - the "Super Twin/1" with one speaker cabinet, and the "Super Twin/2" with two.

-11th December 1961: the schematic for the Top Boost circuit drawn out.
+11th December 1961: the circuit diagram for the Top Boost circuit drawn out.

 Copper panels; beige and black cabinets